EnigmaCurry/d.rymcg.tech/docker-workstation/README.md

     Port 2222
     # Enter the username configured for the workstation container:
     User user
+    # Enable X11 forwarding:
+    ForwardX11 yes
     # Enable SSH connection sharing:
     ControlMaster auto
     ControlPersist yes
     ControlPath /tmp/ssh-%u-%r@%h:%p
 ```

-With the config in place, you can connect directly:
+With the new config in place, you can connect directly via ssh:

 ```
 ssh docker-workstation